 The Museum is now reopened (summer 2021) but you need to pre-book online for a specific date and time.

 The adjacent Victorian glasshouse includes a wide variety of tropical plants and I found it to be a perfect evergreen warm oasis on a rainy or wintery day.
 There, you can sit in the café and enjoy a coffee or a snack after a visit to the museum.
 Sadly though, the Winter Gardens were closed for restoration before the pandemic and no date is set for its reopening.
 Stay tuned for the update.

 When you leave, don’t miss the Doulton Fountain outside the Palace, and the beautiful multi-colored façade of the iconic Templeton’s former carpet factory (which is based on the Doge’s Palace of Venice).
-The latter is now home to the friendly West Beer Brewery which makes and serves its own artisan beers but also organizes tours.
+The latter is now home to the friendly West Beer Brewery which serves its own artisan beers but also organizes tours.